Anxiety is a feeling of worry and unease. It is a common problem in MS.

 Anxiety is often linked to feelings of stress, depression or low mood.

 As well as your mental wellbeing, anxiety can affect physical symptoms.
 For example:

 Living with MS can create feelings of loss, uncertainty and frustration which understandably may make you feel anxious.
 The neurological changes MS produces in the brain can also lead to feelings of anxiety and low mood.

-In a study by the UK MS Register, between a third and two thirds of people with MS reported symptoms of anxiety.
+In a study by the UK MS Register, between 30 and 60 people in 100 people with MS reported symptoms of anxiety.